-Workers shall be informed about their participation arrangements, including who their representative(s) on Occupational Health and Safety (OH&S) matters are.
+Workers shall be informed about their participation arrangements, including who their representative(s) on health and safety matters are.

-Procedural advice relating to Communication, Participation and Consultation can be found in Health and Safety Procedure HSP/03
+Procedural advice relating to Communication, Participation and Consultation can be found in Health and Safety Procedure HSP/03.

 HSP/04 Confined Spaces